Are Time-Outs Damaging To Toddlers? What Are Some Alternatives?

 - Let a child cry it out if they’re upset and experiencing big emotions.

-- Offer them a do-over making the decision that resulted in their questionable behavior.
+- Offer them a do-over in making the decision that resulted in their questionable behavior.

-It can be difficult to know how to discipline your child, but making sure that it is rooted in empathy is a good start.
+It’s difficult to figure out exactly how to discipline your child, but making sure that it’s rooted in empathy is a good start.